-Kerr-McGee Corp., founded in 1926, made petroleum history in 1947 by drilling 10 miles off the Louisiana coast.
-Although Kermac 16 was a milestone in offshore drilling technology, the water was only 20 feet deep.
+Kerr-McGee Corp. made petroleum history in 1947 by drilling 10 miles off the Louisiana coast.
+Although its Kermac 16 was a milestone in offshore drilling technology, the water was only 20 feet deep.

-The CUSS objective was to pursue deepwater drilling — and for the first time develop motion-restricted drilling ships.
-The first effort was the Submarex, a converted U.S. Navy submarine chaser.
+The CUSS (Continental, Union, Shell, Superior Oil) objective was to pursue deepwater drilling – and for the first time develop motion-restricted drilling ships.
+The first conversion effort was the Submarex, a converted U.S. Navy submarine chaser.

-“Because re-inserting a drill pipe from a moving, heaving barge into the subsea wellhead was a difficult maneuver, each time a worn drill bit had to be replaced, a diver had to be called,” notes a trade magazine.
+“Because re-inserting a drill pipe from a moving, heaving barge into the subsea wellhead was a difficult maneuver, each time a worn drill bit had to be replaced, a diver had to be called,” notes Underwater magazine in a May 2000 article.

 Saturation diving and decompression chambers were developed to further increase bottom times and improve safety.
 With deep saturation diving, every 100 feet of depth required 24 hours of decompression and like today, time was money.

 The extreme cold of deep water prompted Taylor Diving & Salvage of Belle Chasse, Louisiana, to adapt space suits designed for Nasa astronaut John Glenn to deep sea diving.
 Hot water pumped down from the surface and through dive-suit tubing extended bottom times.

 Taylor also developed an underwater welding habitat pressurized with nitrogen that greatly facilitated the critical business of laying pipeline, tie-ins and repairs.